approov/quickstart-asp.net-token-check/servers/hello/src/approov-protected-server/token-check/README.md

 ## How it works?

-The sample API mirrors the OpenResty/Lua reference implementation.
-It lives at [src/approov-protected-server/token-check](src/approov-protected-server/token-check), and consolidates the token check, token binding, and message signing examples into a single project.
-It exposes the following endpoints:
+The sample API exposes the following endpoints:

 * `/hello` – plain text check that the service is alive.
 * `/token` – validates the Approov token and, when the `ipk` claim is present, verifies the Approov installation message signature.
 Success returns `Good Token`; failures return a `401` with `Invalid Token`.
 * `/ipk_test` – development helper.
 Without an `ipk` header it generates and logs a fresh P-256 key pair.
 With an `ipk` header it validates that the provided public key can be decoded.
 * `/ipk_message_sign_test` – accepts a `private-key` (base64 DER) and a `msg` (base64 canonical message) header and returns an ECDSA P-256/SHA-256 raw signature.
-The Lua scripts call this to create deterministic signatures.
+The scripts call this to create deterministic signatures.
 * `/sfv_test` – parses and reserialises Structured Field Value headers.
 The OpenResty quickstart invokes this when running `request_tests_sfv.sh`.

 Approov tokens are validated by the [ApproovTokenMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenMiddleware.cs).
-Token binding is enforced by the [ApproovTokenBindingMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenBindingMiddleware.cs), and message signing is handled by [MessageSigningMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/MessageSigningMiddleware.cs) which shares the same canonical string construction, structured field parsing, and ECDSA verification logic as the Lua quickstart.
+Token binding is enforced by the [ApproovTokenBindingMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/ApproovTokenBindingMiddleware.cs), and message signing is handled by [MessageSigningMiddleware](/servers/hello/src/approov-protected-server/token-check/Middleware/MessageSigningMiddleware.cs) which shares the same canonical string construction, structured field parsing, and ECDSA verification logic.

+You can tune which request headers participate in the binding by setting the `APPROOV_TOKEN_BINDING_HEADER` environment variable (for example `Authorization`).
+When the variable is unset or empty the server skips token binding checks.

 For more background on Approov, see the [Approov Overview](/OVERVIEW.md#how-it-works) at the root of this repo.